 Photo:Ram Island Light at Damariscotta River entrance - by Paul VanDerWerf

-Extending just over 14 miles from the river entrance to the town dock in Damariscotta, the river changes character several times, progressing inland through narrows, open vistas, and steep-to shores, becoming more peaceful further inland and generally calm above Glidden Ledge.
-On a thick day outside, it may scale up to be sunny and warm by Hall Point.
-A dip in Seal Cove will likely be brisk, but the water is warm inland, and a real swim can be a pleasure at Dodge Point.
+Extending just over 14 miles from the river entrance to the town dock in Damariscotta, the river changes character several times, progressing inland through narrows, open vistas, and steep-to shores, becoming more peaceful farther inland and generally calm above Glidden Ledge.
+On a thick day outside, it may scale up to be sunny and warm by north of Fort Island, only a few miles inland.
+A dip in Seal Cove will likely be brisk, but the water is warm farther inland, and a real swim can be a pleasure at Dodge Point.

 Approach & Cautions